 ETZANOA Announces Capital Campaign

-Press Release - May 18th 2023
+Press Release - May 18th, 2023

 "We couldn't be more pleased," says Dr. David Ross of Topeka and Conservancy Board Chair.
 "The Conservancy and Campaign Leadership Committee is grateful to all those who have helped us reach this stage of the campaign.
 Thanks to their early involvement as donors, the recent $500,000 grant was made possible."

 Ross added, "Over the last couple of years the Conservancy and the committee successfully secured property for the center, engaged a design group to develop architectural drawings for the center and most importantly raise $4.5 million during the quiet phase of the campaign."
 The Etzanoa Conservancy works to unearth and learn the history and heritage of a 500-year-old Indigenous prairie culture known as the Etzanoa.
-For an estimated fiver miles, the "great settlement" sits below the Kansas prairie on and around the Walnut River in Cowley County, Kansas.
+For an estimated five miles, the "great settlement" sits below the Kansas prairie on and around the Walnut River in Cowley County, Kansas.

 "It is believed to be the second largest site ever identified in America," said Sandy Randell, Etzanoa Executive Director.
 "It started as a mystery more than 80 years ago when small artifacts were found.
 Archeology in the last 15 years and academic research on two continents and three countries confirmed Spanish conquistadors visited the settlement of about 20,000 in 1601."

 "The mystery that was solved and the ongoing archeology and historical research has captured the attention of people around the world," said Randell."
-We've had more than 30,000 visitors in the last five year and we've been invited to speak with groups in 16 state and four continents.
+We've had more than 30,000 visitors in the last five years, and we've been invited to speak with groups in 16 state and four continents.
 Most recently Etzanoa was part of a National Geographic story detailing the five ancient cities that once ruled North America."

 The center will incorporate two important components - an immersion museum and research wing.
 Exhibition galleries, immersion theatre and outdoor trails will bring to life the story of Etzanoa and the presentation of other Indigenous nations.
 The research area allows for ongoing work and preservation of Etzanoa history and heritage while the rest of the center informs, educates, and immerses visitors into the life of Etzanoa.